 In 1 Corinthians 16, verse 1 & 2, when God gave us the example of giving, on the first day of the week, He was giving us an exercise to do every week.
-It’s an exercise to help strengthen us in our attitude of humility, and in our willingness to sacrifice.
+It’s an exercise to help strengthen us in our attitude of humility, and in our willingness to sacrifice, and in serving others, through our giving.
 And although there is certainly “good” that is done for others, through the use of the money that we collect in the offering every week, I think there might be even more “good”, that is done for us, the givers, in teaching us the very needful lesson on humility, and on sacrifice.

 And of course that’s why when we give upon the first day of the week, we must give to the point that it becomes a sacrifice for us.
 If our giving is going to be the kind of giving, that is acceptable to the Lord, it must be a sacrifice.

 And that’s why the bible recounts the story of the widow, who put just two mites, into the treasury in the temple, when she came to worship God.
 Two mites were worth about the same as the smallest of Roman coins at that time.

 The story is told in Luke 21, verses 1 thru 4, and here’s what it says; “And He looked up, (Jesus looked up from speaking to His disciples) and saw the rich men casting their gifts into the treasury.
 Then He saw a certain poor widow, putting in two small coins.
 And He said, (to His disciples again) “Truly I say to you, this poor widow put in more than all of them; “For they, all out of their surplus, put into the offering; But she, out of her poverty, put in all that she had to live on.”